Skip to main content

 You can find support and advice on this from the Library, your tutors, and the Student Advice Centre.

 The University also has the responsibility to make sure that nobody gains an unfair advantage in any assessment, to maintain the value of your education.
-This means that suspected cases of academic malpractice are taken seriously and will be investigated.
+This means that suspected cases of academic misconduct are taken seriously and will be investigated.

-Plagiarism and other forms of academic malpractice
+Plagiarism and other forms of academic misconduct

 Plagiarism